 The tax is calculated at a rate of 6.0% of all wages paid to each employee up to $7,000.
-So if you pay more than $7,000 to each employee, the tax is capped at $420.00 each.
+If you pay more than $7,000 to each employee, the tax is capped at $420.00 each.
 The IRS provides a credit of 5.4% of all wages up to $7,000 contingent on the employer’s participation in their state’s unemployment program.
 This means that if you pay so much as $1 to your state’s program and fulfill all the reporting requirements and meet the respective deadlines of your state’s program, you can get a credit of $378.00 for each employee.
-So it is important for the employer to participate in their state’s program.
+It is important for the employer to participate in their state’s program.
 To get this credit you must:

 1. Participate in your state’s unemployment program by filing and paying all taxes on time.
 AND…

 2. File your Form 940 and pay your FUTA taxes on time.

 THERE ARE NO EXCEPTIONS TO THESE RULES.

 Wages includes all forms of gross salaries paid to any legal employee of the company.
 This includes any wages paid to the owner provided the owner receives wages via a formal payroll.
 Another way to say this is if the owner receives a W-2 at year end from the business, then the first $7,000 of his/her wages are taxable.

 There are some forms of business or employee exceptions to the FUTA.
 The following is a short list: